nhtnhanbn/nhtnhanbn.github.io/_repository/vcesimultaneity.md

 ### Foreground

 We realise how important relativity of simultaneity is in special relativity.
 I suspect that it is not sufficiently understood by too many close to VCE Physics.
 Much of what I had to learn about it, to resolve my understanding of the other parts of special relativity like time dilation and length contraction, I had to do my own reading for owing to the lack of specifically VCE resources that deal with it.
-That is not to say that special relativity is well understood by university, or by anybody.
-However, the consequences of ignoring such an important idea that underpins so much of special relativity in VCE Physics are unacceptable.
+The consequences of ignoring such an important idea that underpins so much of special relativity in VCE Physics are unacceptable.

 Whilst often we can ignore relativity of simultaneity by getting by with accepting definitions or formulas of time dilation, length contraction, postulates and whatever else (although it is easier to trip up without consideration of relativity of simultaneity), there appears to be a class of questions for which ignoring relativity of simultaneity can be actively fatal, and all of students, VCAA examiners and trial exam setters have been killed by it.